LibrarianofBabble/LibrarianofBabble.github.io/_posts/2019-08-14-How-To-Use-AERC.md

 AERC does a good job of getting a relative benchmark strength for your deck, but it is by no means an infallible system.
 Each rating is based off an opinion on a card, which will inevitably lead to inconsistencies and ratings that are impossible to standardize for each deck.

-The problem with AERC lies in the fact that someone took the time to log each value, adding the inherent bias of the creator.
+The problem with AERC lies in the fact that /u/coraythan on reddit took the time to log each value, adding the inherent bias of the creator.
 In Keyforge it is very hard to create a power measurement for cards because each deck is so unique.
 This means that in one deck a [Miasma](https://keyforge-compendium.com/sets/2-aoa/cards/274-miasma) may be just a raw aember with some delay potential, but in another deck with 2x [Doorstep to Heaven](https://keyforge-compendium.com/sets/2-aoa/cards/231-doorstep-to-heaven) it may be worth much more in terms of setting up aember control.

 ![This deck does have Miasma but it's nowhere to be found on the aember control section of the AERC breakdown](/Images/AERCart2.png)